privacybydesign/irma-documentation/website/versioned_docs/version-v0.6.1/randomblind.md

    learns what somebody voted for, but not the actual identity of the voter.

 3. (Verification).
    After the election ends, the database is published.
-To verify whether a vote has been correctly cast the user can simply check if its randomblind attribute is among the registered vote entries and accompanied by a valid signature set using user's the randomblind attribute.
+To verify whether her vote has been correctly cast, the user can simply check if the attribute-based signature created in the previous step containing her randomblind attribute is among the registered vote entries.